 Feature | Caution | |

-eSIM | No risk of loss or damage Easy to set up Can be used immediately upon arrival | Limited number of smartphones can be used Phone number cannot be used |
+eSIM | No risk of loss or damage | Limited number of smartphones can be used |

-SIM card | No need to charge Not bulky Many plans available | Setup required Need pin Requires SIM-free phone |
+SIM card | No need to charge | Setup required |

-Wi-Fi router | Can be used immediately upon arrival Can be shared by multiple people Can be connected to multiple devices | Worried about charge life Difficulty in receiving and delivering |
+Wi-Fi router | Can be used immediately upon arrival | Worried about charge life |

 It is important to choose the most suitable one according to the scene and purpose of use, considering the features and disadvantages.

-3 benefits of using eSIM in China
+What are 3 Benefits of eSIM in China

 1. Can be used immediately upon arrival in China